-The number of individuals using AWC services remains stable with 44 individuals authorized in FY 23/24 compared to 48 in FY 22/23.
-17 individuals are authorized under the VF/EA option for FY 23/24 which remains consistent with prior years.
+The number of individuals using AWC services has increased with 54 individuals authorized in FY 24-25 compared to 44 in FY 23/24.
+25 individuals are authorized under the VF/EA option for FY 24/25 which is an increase from prior years.